Droogans/unmaintainable-code/README.md

  - Insist on using "c" for const in C++ and other languages that directly enforce the const-ness of a variable.

  - Seek out and use Hungarian warts that have meaning in languages other than your current language.
-For example insist on the PowerBuilder `l_` and `a_` {local and argument} scoping prefixes and always use the VB-esque style of having a Hungarian wart for every control type when coding to C++.
-Try to stay ignorant of the fact that megs of plainly visible MFC source code does not use Hungarian warts for control types.
+For example, insist on the PowerBuilder `l_` and `a_` {local and argument} scoping prefixes and always use the VB-esque style of having a Hungarian wart for every control type when coding to C++.
+Try to stay ignorant of the fact that megs of plainly visible MFC source code do not use Hungarian warts for control types.

  - Always violate the Hungarian principle that the most commonly used variables should carry the least extra information around with them.
 Achieve this end through the techniques outlined above and by insisting that each class type have a custom wart prefix.
 Never allow anyone to remind you that **no** wart tells you that something **is** a class.
 The importance of this rule cannot be overstated if you fail to adhere to its principles the source code may become flooded with shorter variable names that have a higher vowel/consonant ratio.
 In the worst case scenario this can lead to a full collapse of obfuscation and the spontaneous reappearance of English Notation in code!